 A squatter is someone who occupies an abandoned, foreclosed, or unoccupied building (usually residential) or area of land without lawful permission.
 This means that they do not rent or own the property.
-Despite this, squatting is legal in the United States.
-It may be more common than you think.
+Despite this, squatting is common in the United States.

 Isn’t that Trespassing?

 Squatting is not necessarily trespassing.
 Trespassing is a criminal offense.
 Squatting, on the other hand, is usually civil in nature.
 However, squatting can be treated like a criminal behavior if the property owner has established that the squatter is unwelcome.

 - Squatters or trespassers may falsely claim a right to be on the property.
 They may do this by presenting false papers or fraudulent deeds to the owner or law enforcement.
 This is illegal.

 - Squatters do have rights, but they must fulfill the requirements for adverse possession first.
 If they do not meet the requirements outlined below, they can be arrested as criminal trespassing.